reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 Amazon Kinesis is a family of managed services for **collecting and processing streaming data in real-time**.
 Stream processing platforms are an integral part of the Big Data ecosystem.

-Examples of streaming data are data collected from website click-streams, marketing and financial information, social media feeds, IoT sensors, and monitoring and operational logs.
+Examples of streaming data are data collected from website click-streams, marketing, and financial information, social media feeds, IoT sensors, and monitoring and operational logs.

 In this article, we will introduce Amazon's Kinesis services and understand their core concepts of creating, storing, and receiving data streams and deriving analytical insights by working through some examples.